-☐ Open the Basic Settings > Load/Sa ve dialog. profiles present in the device.
-You can recognize the use the checkbox in the Selected column is marked. ☐ In the table select the entry of the memory (NVM). e required configuration profile stored in the non-volatile $\ \square$ Click the $\ \equiv$ button and then the Select item.
+☐ Open the Basic Settings > Load/Sa ve dialog.
+The table displays the configuration profiles present in the device.
+You can recognize the "selected" configuration profile because the checkbox in the Selected column is marked. ☐ In the table select the entry of the memory (NVM). e required configuration profile stored in the non-volatile $\ \square$ Click the $\ \equiv$ button and then the Select item.
 In the Selected column, the checkbox of the configuration profile is now marked. • enable Change to the Privileged EXEC mode. show config profiles nvm Displays the configuration profiles contained in the non-volatile memory (nvm). configure Change to the Configuration mode. config profile select nvm 1 Identifier of the configuration profile.
 Take note of the adjacent name of the configuration profile. save Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.

-5.2.2 Saving the configuration profile in the external memory nory dialog. gwhen saving column in order to enable the device to rnal memory during the saving process. $\ \square$ To deactivate the function, unmark the checkbox in the Backup config when saving column ☐ Save the changes temporarily.
-To do this, click the ✓ button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. config envm config-save sd config envm config-save usb Enable the function.
+5.2.2 Saving the configuration profile in the external memory automatically save a copy in the exter g when saving column in order to enable the device to rnal memory during the saving process. e checkbox in the Backup config when saving column. ☐ Save the changes temporarily.
+To do this, click the 🗸 button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. config envm config-save sd config envm config-save usb Enable the function.
 When you save a configuration profile, the device saves a copy in the external memory. sd = External SD memory usb = External USB memory no config envm config-save sd no config envm config-save usb Disable the function.
-The device does not save a copy in the external memory. sd = External SD memory usb = External USB memory save Save the settings in the non-volatile memory ( $nvm$ ) in the "selected" configuration profile.
+The device does not save a copy in the external memory. sd = External SD memory usb = External USB memory save Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.